 Another great remote business banking platform for the US is Relay.
 And this recommendation comes from our very own Nomad Gate readers.

-Like Mercury, they only charge for wire transfers — $5 for domestic and $10 for international.
-However, for only $30 a month you can upgrade to Relay Pro, which comes with unlimited free wire transfers both domestic and international.
+They only charge for wire transfers—$5 for domestic and $10 for international.
+However, for only $30 a month you can upgrade to Relay Pro, which comes with unlimited free domestic and international wire transfers.

 It has other great business banking and budget management features such as the ability to issue debit cards to your team, set spending limits, track expenses, as well as integrate accounting tools such as Xero and Quickbooks.